-Absorption Trenches & Methods
+7.3 Absorption Trenches & Methods

-The traditional absorption trench is a "disposal-only" system.
-Because there is little opportunity for reuse or treatment through plant uptake and because it is difficult to distribute effluent evenly in a way that does not pollute in the long-term, traditional trenches are discouraged in new OSSM installations.
+Absorption trenches is a "disposal-only" system because there is little opportunity for reuse or treatment through plant uptake and because it is difficult to distribute effluent evenly in a way that does not pollute in the long-term.

 Systems which rely on soil absorption as the principal mechanism, for example absorption trenches, generally do not comply with the requirements of these Design Guidelines or the NSW EHP Guidelines 1998 (p119).